anuj-l22/DE_Project_Submission/README.md

 1. **Docker and Docker-Compose** must be installed on your machine.
    - [Install Docker](https://docs.docker.com/get-docker/)
    - [Install Docker-Compose](https://docs.docker.com/compose/install/)

-2. A **GitHub Personal Access Token** is required to pull the events data stored on a private GitHub repository.
+2. A stable internet connection is required to pull datasets and necessary Docker images.

 ### Steps to Clone and Run